3.87 from 44 votes

 • In a large bowl, mix the ¾ cup sugar with the softened butter until combined.
 Add the eggs, pumpkin and vanilla.
 Stir in yogurt.

-• Fold the flour mixture into the wet mixture.
+• Add the flour mixture to the wet mixture and gently stir until just combined.
+Don't overmix!
 Gently stir in the apple chunks.

-• Pour the batter into the prepared muffin pan and sprinkle with the brown sugar topping.
-Bake for 22-25 minutes or until a wooden pick inserted in center of 1 of the muffins comes out clean.
+• Scoop the batter into the prepared muffin pan, dividing evenly between 12 muffin cups.
+Sprinkle with the cinnamon sugar topping.
+Bake for 22-25 minutes or until a wooden pick inserted in the center of a muffin comes out clean.

 • Let cool on a wire rack for 15 minutes.